WeActStudio/WeActStudio.MiniSTM32F4x1/HDK/README.md

 # Important note

-If there is no `WeAct` and `version number` on the back of the board, the chip batch is `537` or old, the stitches and board are packaged in one bag, `the board screen printing is wrong`(`3V3` is going to be labeled `V3V`), it is definitely pirated.Please comment on issues if you can, or let us know by email (Zhuab1997@outlook.com).
+If there is no `WeAct` and `version number` on the back of the board, the chip batch is `537` or old, the stitches and board are packaged in one bag, `the board screen printing is wrong`(`3V3` is going to be labeled `V3V`), it is definitely pirated.Please comment on issues or let us know by email (zhuab1997@outlook.com).

 # Release Notes 版本说明